 Converting the Spitfire required an arrestor hook, catapult spools and slinging lugs, which were reinforced, on both sides of the fuselage, as well as naval avionics to be added.
 It would

 be Air Service Training at Hamble who would convert a number of Spitfires whilst Supermarine modified a number on the production line and brand new Seafires were built by Cunliffe-Owen

 Aircraft.
 The major hindrance for the Seafire was the fact that during its development the Spitfire was never considered to be used aboard an aircraft carrier.
 Two of the

 major issues with the type were its poor forward view and inability to carry more fuel internally.

-Seafire operations continued and the following September 1943 they were tasked with protecting the fleet, during the Allied invasion of Italy at Salerno, which they did.
+Seafire operations continued and the following September they were tasked with protecting the fleet during the Allied invasion of Italy at Salerno, known as Operation Avalanche on the 9th September 1943.
 Although forty four

 were lost, just two were a result of combat.
-Most had suffered accidents, so many in fact that they had exhausted the spare propellers stock aboard HMS Hunter, the only action available
+Most had suffered accidents, so many in fact that they had exhausted the spare propellers stock aboard HMS Hunter (D80), the only action available

 was to cut six inches off each blade of the damaged propeller.
 This was to become standard practice as it proved an effective remedy.
 Despite its problems the Seafire would be the fastest

 fighter afloat during a ten month period from October 1942 until August 1943 when the A6M5 Zero and